Gemini runtime authorization

-Google Gemini authorization controls what actions your Gemini-powered agents can take through function calling.
-Veto intercepts function declarations before they reach Gemini, enforcing policies on tool execution without modifying your agent's logic.
-Works with Gemini 3.1 Pro, Gemini 3.1 Flash, and all models that support function calling.
+Google Gemini guardrails controls what actions your Gemini-powered agents can take through function calling.
+Veto evaluates function calls after Gemini emits them and before your tool executes, enforcing policies on tool execution without modifying your agent loop.
+Use it with Gemini models that support function calling.

 Gemini's function calling lets agents interact with external systems: send emails, modify databases, delete files, make payments.
 The model decides which functions to call and with what arguments.
 That decision is probabilistic.
 Gemini's built-in safety settings handle content moderation (harassment, hate speech, dangerous content) but they do not control which functions execute or validate function arguments.

 A Gemini agent told to "clean up old files" might call delete_file on production data.
 An agent processing customer requests might call send_email to external addresses with sensitive data.
-These are not safety filter problems.
-They are authorization problems.
-Veto solves them at the function call boundary.
+These are not content-filter problems.
+They are runtime authorization problems.
+Veto decides them at the function call boundary.

 Wrap your Gemini function declarations with Veto's protect() function.
 The agent code stays the same.
-Authorization happens at the tool boundary.
+Enforcement happens at the tool boundary.

 import { GoogleGenerativeAI } from '@google/generative-ai';